SirawitC/Transformer_from_scratch_pytorch/README.md

 - [License](#license)

 ## Introduction
 When talking about something called a "Transformer", surely, each individual would have a different image in their mind.
 Many might associate this word with nostalgic movies/toys/cartoons regarding alien robots like Optimus Prime, while those with an electrical engineering background may think of a passive component for altering the voltage.
 Recently, it seem like computer and ML scientists, have just came up with a new definition of this word.
+Transformer architecture originally proposed in the paper "[attention is all you need](https://arxiv.org/abs/1706.03762)"

 ## Core Components